Batwoman (TV series): Controversy

 In 2019, Rose suffered an injury during stunt work on the series.
 She spoke about the experience being close to "severing my spinal chord (sic).
 I was in chronic pain and yet couldn't feel my arms".
 She required emergency surgery.
 In 2020, Amanda Smith, a production assistant working on the show, was paralyzed following a bucket lift being lowered onto her head.
 Warner Bros.
 Television stated they cooperated with an investigation into onset safety.

 In October 2021, Rose spoke out on the working conditions of her time on Batwoman.
 She alleged that after her spine injury, she was forced back to work with the implications from studio executives being that the entire crew would lose their jobs if she did not.
-She also stated that production was rushed and corners cut during the COVID-19 pandemic and that there were many stuntpersons' injuries on-set amongst her own, including one which she stipulated cast and crew should have gotten therapy afterward.
+She also stated that production was rushed and corners cut during the COVID-19 pandemic and that there were many stuntpersons' injuries on-set as well as her own, including one which she said cast and crew should have received therapy for afterward.
 Rose spoke out against co-stars Dougray Scott and Camrus Johnson's behavior on-set, calling the former abusive and the latter an "egomaniac kid who worked one day a week".
-Scott responded that these allegations are "entirely made-up," while Johnson stated Rose was fired and he felt "we have a lot of great souls working on this show".
+Scott responded that these allegations are "entirely made-up", while Johnson stated Rose was fired and he felt "we have a lot of great souls working on this show".

 In a statement, Warner Bros.
 Television dismissed the allegations by Rose and said that her contract was not picked up for season two because of multiple complaints about her workplace behavior.
 This was expanded on when a production assistant, Alexander J. Baxter, came forward to confirm Rose had been fired from the show for alleged "dictator"-like behaviour.
 However, Rose disputed these claims and produced emails, texts and other evidence on her concerns with the working conditions and ethics on set.